didelco/ruiditos/readme.md

 #Ruiditos

-Ruiditos is another clone of [Noisli](http://noisli.com) for raspberry pi, both phisical and mobile controlled interface.
+Ruiditos is another clone of [Noisli](http://noisli.com) now for raspberry pi, with phisical and mobile interface.

 ## Code: